zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/use-log-dump.md

 # UseLogDump

 ## Definition
-The 'BulkOperation.UseLogDump' property sets if all log related to database events should be stored in a `LogDump` properties or not.
+The 'BulkOperation.UseLogDump' property sets if all log related to database events should be stored in a `LogDump` property or not.

 The following example sets `UseLogDump` to `true` and assigns `LogDump` to local `StringBuilder` variable `logDump` when the `BulkOperationExecuted` event is executed.